Last Updated on

 Typically PPT pursues these positive objectives with 3 broad approaches.

-The first is building engagement through identifying client strengths, for example with the VIA Survey of Character Strengths, and exploring more ways to use them.
 Biswas-Diener et.al.
-(2010) refer to this approach as “identify and use”; although this may be an oversimplification as Tayyab Rashid (2015) has recently described more extensive uses for client strengths such as using them to master problems that are maintaining symptoms.
+(2010) refer to this approach as “identify and use,” although this may be an oversimplification.
+Tayyab Rashid (2015) has recently described more extensive uses for client strengths such as how to use them using them to embrace a challenge.

 The third area involves working on other parts of the PERMA model, particularly relationship skills and exploring meaning (Parks & Seligman, 2007).

-When working directly with negative experiences I suggest PPT should not stand aside for, or defer to “standard clinical protocols.”
-PPT should instead be influencing and improving those protocols.
+When working directly with negative experiences, I suggest PPT should not defer to “standard clinical protocols.”
+Instead, PPT should influence and improve those less-effective protocols.

-As many are aware Cognitive Behaviour Therapy (CBT) works by helping clients to understand the link between negative thinking and problems (e.g. anxiety and depression), to learn how to detect negative thoughts as they arise, and to practice disputation skills to counter them.
+As many are aware Cognitive Behaviour Therapy (CBT) works by helping clients to understand the link between negative thinking and problems.

-This opens up countless new ways (well, 24 to be exact) to expand how disputation skills can be tailored to clients and I have suggested some examples below:
+This opens up countless new ways (24 to be exact) to expand how disputation skills can be tailored to clients.

 Judgment/critical thinking: Thinking things through and examining them from all sides; not jumping to conclusions.